Changissnz/extreme_ends__thoughts/README.md

 Here are some thoughts a character in this first image would voice.

+**DISCLAIMER**
+The point of this quotes project is not about humor or morality.

 ![image info](Gemini_Generated_Image_nysq7enysq7enysq.png)

 - "The guaranteed way to stop dealing with micro-aggressions is to kill the micro-aggressor."